 If someone will be moving boxes for you, label the box ‘Fragile’ and use arrows to indicate which way up the box should be carried.

 Don’t feed your fish for 24 hours before they are moved.
 This will help to reduce the amount of harmful nitrate waste in the fish’s transport container.
 (Don’t worry – your goldfish can easily survive without food for this long!)

 Pack the bags of fish in a polystyrene travel box.
 Place the bags vertically so that they support each other and won’t fall over in transit.
 It’s important to use a polystyrene box to insulate the fish and keep the water temperature stable.

-Your goldfish and their tank should arrive at their new home unscathed and with minimal stress.
+And you’re good to go!
+Follow all of these steps and your goldfish should arrive at their new home unscathed and with minimal stress.